 Ciara: “I’m Thinking of Ending Things is, among other things, a mad collage of stuff, advertisements and Oklahoma! rehearsals and hallucinations.
 In the beginning it purports to be a film about a woman meeting her boyfriend Jake’s parents even as she considers breaking up with him, but it features a verbatim Pauline Kael review, a ballet, and the Nobel prize speech from A Beautiful Mind.
 What makes Kaufman’s direction so special is how he melds a dozen disparate styles together in a mad alchemy, yet it doesn’t feel expansive and sprawling.
 The opposite: it’s claustrophobic.

 The film is shot in a narrow aspect ratio, which both evokes classic Hollywood and literally constricts the characters on-screen, trapping them in a box that doesn’t reach the ends of the screen.
 The effect is doubled by how the low lights mean there’s more darkness in the frame.
 Jake’s parents’ house is, like the film itself, dense with stuff, in a way that makes it feel like it’s closing in on you.
-The environment is less an open area than a wall of darkness.
+The environment outside is less an open area than a wall of darkness.
 Their tables are weirdly small, which just makes the stuff around them feel bigger, like space is being warped, collapsing in on itself.

 The way the details around the characters are shot gradually reveal more and more about them and what’s going on – books are big hints – but in a way that emerges naturally, never overplaying the mystery.
 It’s some of the best work Kaufman has ever done, and that’s saying something.”